SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Elixir/md-docs/MacOsAMD64/QuickStart/elixir-macosamd64-quickStart-instrumentApplication.md

 &nbsp;

-Follow the steps below to instrument your Elixir (Phoneix + Ecto) Application
+Follow the steps below to instrument your Elixir (Phoenix + Ecto) Application

 ### Step 1: Add dependencies
 Install dependencies related to OpenTelemetry by adding them to `mix.exs` file